Cognitive-Behavioural Therapy (CBT) in Edinburgh

 Core beliefs, often forged in youth, can lie dormant until activated by later life events.
 These triggers resurrect deeply embedded beliefs, reshaping contemporary thought patterns, emotional reactions, and behaviours.

 Beck’s cognitive model offers a structured lens through which to comprehend the interplay of thoughts, emotions, and behaviours.
-By identifying and reshaping automatic thoughts while challenging distorted core beliefs, individuals can cultivate more adaptive emotional reactions and constructive behaviours.
+By identifying and reshaping automatic thoughts while challenging distorted core beliefs, individuals can cultivate more adaptive emotional reactions and constructive behaviours

 How can CBT help